xianghao9506/QuartetLab/content/products/megatron-xl.md

 ---
 title: "Megatron XL"
-description: "The Megatron XL is a fully tube-based, two-chassis electrostatic headphone amplifier developed by Kevin Gilmore as an evolution of the original Megatron design."
+description: "The Megatron XL is a fully tube-based, two-chassis electrostatic headphone amplifier using 300B output tubes, developed by Kevin Gilmore as an evolution of the original Megatron design."
 date: 2025-12-27
 draft: false
 cover: